jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/careers/index.md

   At this stage of the process,
   we verify and perform:

+  1. References: The goal of this stage is to validate the references from your previous jobs.
+      This is mandatory and requires an estimated effort of 15 to 25 minutes.
+      The referral step also includes a home visit and requires an estimated
+      effort of 1 hour.

+  2. Polygraph: Our company is focused on information security and for this reason we may require you to take a polygraph test during the selection process.
+      This step is mandatory and requires an average effort of 2 hours.

+- **Offer:**
+  If you reach this stage in the process, we will send you a job offer via email detailing the terms and conditions of the offer we have for you.
+  If you have any doubts,
+  you must state them in the same email thread.

+- **Hiring:**
+  Once we come to an agreement regarding the offer, we will email you with a list of documents you must provide to complete this stage.

+Finally, we will notify you with the results.
+Although it is a long process, it can be completed in a short amount of time.
+In some cases,
+it can take less than 2 weeks.

 ## 4\.
 Portfolio

 The goal of this stage is to assess your ability to express yourself,